 I’ve been nerding out on sustainability for a while.
 Here’s the thing though.
 My life, in the broad sense of the word, is anything BUT sustainable.
 I can’t elaborate.
 It’s too big, too personal.
 In the micro sense though, the minute by minute version, sustainability is my constant invisible friend egging me on.
 Every day, she never lets up.
 Sometimes I have to talk her down.
 But not often.
-I’m hoping one day she’ll just bugger off because I’ve become her.
+I’m hoping one day she’ll just bugger off because I have in fact become her.
 I can’t see that happening anytime soon or ever because sustainability is kind of … everything.

 My biggest issue with sustainability, as I’m sure it is with many people, is the word – I don’t like it much.
-It’s a clunky, unattractive thing.
-On the personality front it rocks a local council vibe to it that reeks of do-goodism.
-Plus, it’s been hijacked by the greenwash brigade and who here wants to ride on that bus?
+Phonetically it’s a clunky, unattractive thing.
+On the personality front it rocks a local council vibe that reeks of do-goodism.
+And of course, it’s been hijacked by the greenwash brigade and who wants to ride on that bus?
 Not me.

-I’ve been determined from the get-go NOT to use sustainable in the title of this blog.
-For all the reasons above.
+I was determined from the get-go NOT to use sustainable in the title of this blog.
+For all the superficial reasons above.
 Clearly I’ve bowed on that one, all the way to the bitumen and then sideways at a rather odd angle, towards that gorgeously weird little film starring Bill Murray – The Life Aquatic with Steve Zissou.
 Now there’s a title that rolls beautifully off the tongue, the first three words of it at least.

 The Life Sustainable – not such an easy tongue roll.

-Now that I’ve landed I’m not so sure what I’m doing here.
-My adventures in sustainability started, I think, around 6 years ago.
-When I did a weekend permaculture course in Wollongong.
+My adventures in sustainability started, I think, around 7 years ago.
+When I did a weekend permaculture course in Wollongong, NSW.
 At the time I was desperate to give up my Life Academic, was trying to get to the bottom of my Life Unwell and all the while sitting in the discomfort of a Life Uncertain.
 That last one seems to be a pesky, ongoing thing.

 Uncertainty and sustainability are the oddest of friends and they’ve been steering me off in all directions for some time now.

 And so it starts.
-Me writing about small s sustainability from the irony of my big picture unsustainable life.
+Me writing about sustainability from the irony of my big picture unsustainable life.